CaladBlogBaal/BBReplay/README.md

 The **\`manage.py`** file uses Flask CLI commands for application management.
 Here are the commands:
 ### Initialize the Database

-To initialize the database, run:
+To initialize the database, run if you're not using docker:
 ```sh
 python manage.py init_db
 ```